Dogs and humans metabolize foods differently.

 One medium egg provides some of almost every vitamin and mineral, plus lots of protein.
 There are claims that eggs may also help relieve nausea in dogs, although there is no scientific evidence behind this claim (6).

 It is important to note that you should avoid feeding raw eggs to your dog.
-Raw eggs carry the risk of Salmonella, which could make your dog sick (7).
+While dogs typically do not get sick from eating raw eggs, bacteria, such as Salmonella, can spread from the dog to its human owners, increasing their risk of infection (7).

 Cooked, boneless salmon is a safe and healthy food for your dog.